Tprice-90/TerrysBookStore/TerrysBookStore/README.md

 Time: 5:45PM - 6:10PM [25 minutes]
 -Found issue with the Add product page where when selecting a Cover Type it would show a list of Categories instead...

+ Date: 2021/12/03
+ Time: 8:30PM - 8:44PM [14 minutes]
+ -After looking through the code from github, solved the issue with Categories showing up in the Cover Type dropdown when I found that Categories was being called instead of Cover Type in the Product Upsert file.